Hassen I. Abdellah

-A football coach at Bucknell for six seasons and the university's director of athletics for 18 years, Al played a vital role in the stability and growth of the athletics program in the unsettled period after WW II.
+A football coach at Bucknell for six seasons and the university's director of athletics from 1946-62, Al played a vital role in the stability and growth of the athletics program in the unsettled period after WW II.

 George K. "Lefty" James

 George K. "Lefty" James '30 was a three-year varsity end on the football team, and was also a baseball star, captaining the team in his senior year.

 Owen W. "Jeff" James

 Owen "Jeff" James was co-captain of the 1933 football team and played in the 1934 East-West Shrine All-Star game.
 Winner of three letters each in football, basketball and track, James was a 185-pound guard on the 1933 grid squad that finished 7-2 in Carl Snavely's final year as head coach.

 An Associated Press third team All-America football halfback in 1980, Ken Jenkins set a Bucknell season rushing record and NCAA all-purpose running mark during a terrific career.
 He ran for 1,270 yards in 1980, a record that stood for 14 years.

 Recipient of All-East and All-America recognition in football, Alvin "Doggie" Julian was also a basketball and baseball star at Bucknell.

 A three-year letterman in football and wrestling, Dick Kaufmann captained the 1967 football team and was co-captain of the wrestling team as a junior and senior.